Continuance, etc. of Laws Act 1601: Repealed enactments

 Section 4 of the act repealed the Charitable Trusts Act 1597 (39 Eliz.
 1. c.
 6), which was replaced by the Charitable Uses Act 1601 (43 Eliz.
 1. c.
 4).

 Section 5 of the act provided that decrees made under the Charitable Trusts Act 1597 (39 Eliz.
 1. c.
 6) would remain in force.

 Section 6 of the act exempted the County of Northumberland from the Tillage Act 1597 (39 Eliz.
 1. c.
 3).

 Section 7 of the act repealed so much of section 5 of the Navigation Act 1597 (39 Eliz.
 1. c.
 10) "as concerneth the repealing and making void of all ordinances of the fishmongers of London, or of any other company or corporation whatsoever, made or to be made for restraint of any person to take or sell fish, or to buy or provide any fish of any merchant or other within this realm, or the making or executing of any such ordinance or restraint".

 Section 8 of the act provided provided that no ordinance could restrict the trade of wholesome salted fish or herrings during the continuance of the Navigation Act 1597 (39 Eliz.
 1. c.
 10).

 Section 9 of the act provided that ships over twenty tons owned by the Queen's subjects would only pay Dover Haven duties under the Dover Harbour Act 1580 (23 Eliz.
 1. c.
 6) of three pence per ton on their cargo rather than on the ship's total capacity, while fishing vessels would only pay duties on oil and merchandise they brought back, not on fish or vessel tonnage.

 Subsequent developments

+So much of the act "as relates to spiritual persons holding of farms, and to leases of benefices and livings, and to buying and selling, and to residence of spiritual persons on their benefices" was repealed by section 1 of the Residence on Benefices, etc. (England) Act 1817 (57 Geo.
+3. c.
+99), which came into force on 10 July 1817.

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125).
+125), which came into force on 28 July 1863.